Chriton/lnr-ethers-react/README.md

     # 1.0.0 -> 2.0.0
     npm version major
     ```

+   You can also add a pre-release version by adding the following after the version number: -alpha.0, -beta.0, -rc.0, etc.
     We update /dist/package.json file because this is the file that will be published on npm.

 4. Publish the package on npm